LinuxSBC/LinuxSBC.github.io/README.md

 This is a website for my projects and my small tech repair business.
-It is licensed under GNU GPLv3
+It is licensed under GNU GPLv3 and as such is fully open source.
+The theme is based on Google's Material Design.
+For the dark/light mode switching, it uses Javascript to switch CSS files.
+By default, it uses the OS/browser theme, but it uses a cookie to retain a custom choice.